Chattanooga Mother Of Two Dies In I-65 Crash In Nashville

 While such an undertaking could cost hundreds of millions of dollars, one Texas A&M study analyzing area traffic found that gridlock and over congestion cost the area over $1 billion annually for all the time and fuel drivers spend wallowing in traffic.
 Perhaps legislators will eventually see the value of such an undertaking, not just in dollars and cents, but also the human cost a broken transportation system has on Nashville drivers and their families.

-Nashville auto accident attorneys
+Nashville auto accident lawyers

 If you or a loved one was hurt in an auto accident, you could be entitled to compensation for your lost wages, medical bills, hospital expenses, pain and suffering, mental anguish, and other damages.
 Often times, at-fault drivers and their insurance companies may deny liability and withhold the vital compensation victims need to be made whole again and move on with their lives.